rkumar/bugzy.txt/README.markdown

 Mails are sent using the 'mail' command if specified.

-Currently, it is very new, help is not documented, just wait a week or 3 before using.

 I have moved to a tab separated format from key:value flat file. however, the old files are still created i have not yet removed them, since someone may like it that way.